- What We Do

 Allow me to introduce you to three of my favorite acronyms:

-Let’s start with SEO (search engine optimization) and PPC (pay per click)—the ones you’re probably the most familiar with.
+Let’s start with SEO (search engine optimization) and PPC for HVAC contractors (pay per click)—the ones you’re probably the most familiar with.
 If you’re new to these terms, check out this short Blue Corona video:

 Now that we’re caught up, we’ll get to the good stuff.
 Our HVAC clients always want to know—should I invest in SEO or PPC?
 The truth is, the most effective search engine marketing (SEM) strategies take advantage of both SEO and PPC.
 Think of the web as real estate—you want to cost-effectively maximize as many listings on the first page of search results as possible.